 In South Korea, Total and Hanwha are partners at the Daesan integrated refining and petrochemicals platform as part of the 50/50 Hanwha Total Petrochemical joint venture.
 The two companies approved a series of significant investments in 2017 to continue developing the key South Korean facility.

 The Daesan refining and petrochemicals platform in South Korea gives Total a strategic position in Asia.
 A nearly $2 billion upgrade completed in late 2014 doubled the facility’s production capacity to meet the strong growth in demand for plastics in Asia, notably in China.

-In December 2017, a further investment was announced to expand the facility’s annual polyethylene production capacity by 50% to 1.1 million metric tons by the end of 2019.
-The plastic will be manufactured using the cutting-edge Advanced Double Loop technology licensed by Total and Chevron Phillips Chemical Company, supplying the growing Asian market with high value-added polymers.
+The polymers will be manufactured using the cutting-edge Advanced Double Loop technology licensed by Total and Chevron Phillips Chemical Company, supplying the growing Asian market with high value-added products.